Speak with one of our Experts

 An intellectual disability is diagnosed before the age of 18 and can significantly affect the day-to-day functioning of a person.

 The severity of a person’s intellectual skills – or intelligence – is often measured with an IQ test.
-A person’s social, conceptual and practical skills are also assessed to gage the severity of an intellectual disability.
+A person’s social, conceptual and practical skills are also assessed to gauge the severity of an intellectual disability.

 Intellectual disability can be caused by a number of reasons including genetics, issues in pregnancy and birth, illness or other environmental factors.